 There are so many benefits to creatine monohydrate supplementation that we could do an entire article on them alone.
 So to keep things short we’ll lay out some brief facts.
 1) Creatine monohydrate has been shown to increase power, and increase strength.
 2) Creatine can improve both aerobic and anaerobic performance.
 3) Creatine has been shown to be more effective post workout, making it an ideal post workout ingredient .

 Ingredient #4.
 Betaine Anhydrous

-Betaine is an ingredient that not too much is known about.
+Betaine Anhydrous is an ingredient that not too much is known about.
 Studies have shown it to be effective at improving sporting performance, but researchers aren’t sure exactly how it works.
 A lot of people believe that it works in a similar way to creatine though, so that’s gotta be good!
-If you perform anaerobic exercises (sprinting, weight lifting, etc) then you should look into Betaine supplementation.
+If you perform anaerobic exercises (sprinting, weight lifting, etc) then you should look into a full review of Betaine supplementation to learn more about the ingredient.
 It’s convenient and important to find the right supplements that contain Betaine in their ingredients.

 Ingredient #5.
 Beta-Alanine

 If you’re looking to increase muscular endurance, improve anaerobic performance, or increase power then you’ll want to be taking Beta-Alanine.
-It is very good at lowering fatigue, which makes it an excellent post and peri workout ingredient (peri meaning “during”).
+Along with other benefits, Beta-Alanine is very good at lowering fatigue, which makes it an excellent post and peri workout ingredient (peri meaning “during”).